danschumac1/HoneyPy/planning/Things To Do.md

 # Dan
-- use_item method (Creature2)
-- Change Creauture2 name to Creature
-- enemy_turn method (Creature2)
+- some items still have your roll?
-- make sure the dice roller works
+- make sure that fails and successes affect the slider
-- start working on the overworld
+- remove the enemy after combat (overworld)
-	- brainstorm:
-		what would be fun?
-		what makes it feel like honey heist? silly?
-			stealth?
-			fooling humans?
+- highlight the stats of enemy on hover
+- balance and make combat fun
+- single attacks are hitting AoE
+- caltrops don't do damage
 ---